November 03, 2022

 Get a good antivirus program.
 Security software will warn you before letting you access a dangerous website.
 The safety program will detect and remove any malware-related consequences of a successful spoofing/phishing attack if it still happens.
 We advise you to use GridinSoft Anti-Malware, a versatile and quick security program whose Internet Protection will warn you about suspicious websites and block access to overtly dangerous pages.
 Should any malicious file end up on your computer after a phishing attack, the On-Run protection will instantly deal with it.

 Stay vigilant.
-Regardless of how intricate fake work you are dealing with, make no mistake: spoofing generally aims at inexperienced users.
+Regardless of how intricate fake work you deal with, make no mistake: spoofing generally aims at inexperienced users.
 There are information security rules that all companies follow for the sake of their customers.
 Phishing only works because not all people know these rules.
 Just as no bank, under any pretext, would call you on the phone and ask for your debit card PIN code, no company will send a link in an email to change your password.
 Even if there is a planned change of users’ passwords, you will be informed about it on the official website.

 Hopefully, we have managed to give an easy-to-understand explanation of the spoofing techniques.
 Illiterate people perceive any written text as infallible.
 The same goes for any other media.
 There is no better security measure than being aware of the threats and having a notion of how everything on the Internet can be a part of a fraudulent scheme, even the spoofing phenomenon.
 A trusted website can be hacked, and your reliable contact’s account can be stolen.
 Your vigilance is the best way to secure your data, money, and privacy.